UCD Sutherland School of Law Doctoral Scholarships

 There is no maximum length for a research proposal.
 Normally, it would be at least three or four pages long.

-- Academic references: Please note that it is your responsibility to ensure that references are received before the closing date for this scholarship.
+- Academic references: Please note that it is your responsibility to contact your referees to ensure that references are received before the closing date for this scholarship.

 - All academic transcripts